 BA History/MA History Transition Program

 Students currently enrolled in the BA History program who have a cumulative GPA of at least 3.0 and are within six courses of completion of the BA program may register for the BA History/MA History transition program.
-They do so by asking their admission advisor to submit a plan change into the transition program, allowing them to take two MA History classes as electives during the BA History program.
-Students may choose up to two 600-level History courses with the exception of HIS 600, HIS 692, HIS 695, HIS 696, HIS 697, HIS 698 or HIS 699.
+They do so by asking their advisor to submit a plan change into the transition program, allowing them to take one MA History class as an elective during the BA History program.
+Students may choose any 600-level History course with the exception of HIS 600, HIS 692, HIS 695, HIS 696, HIS 697, HIS 698 or HIS 699.

 A complete description of Transition Program requirements can be found in the Policies and Procedures section of this catalog.